 63. Taal Pe Jab from Refugee (2000) – This duet sung by Alka Yagnik and Sonu Nigam, featuring the lead pair can also never miss this list.
 In fact, Refugee will always remain a milestone work of Anu Malik’s career.
-After year 1993, he received a few setbacks in the mid-1990s for his ‘inspired tunes’, and year 2000 brought him back to track with a string of fresh and finest tunes for the movies such as Refugee, Josh, Har Dil Jo Pyar Karega, Badal, Mela and Fiza.
+After year 1993, he received a few setbacks in the mid-1990s for his ‘inspired tunes’, and year 2000 brought him back to track with a string of fresh and finest tunes for the movies such as Refugee, Josh (with a few inspirations from western tunes), Har Dil Jo Pyar Karega, Badal, Mela and Fiza.
 After 1993, year 2000 noticed his career peak point, bagging a National award apart from music critics’ praises too, for composing fresh tunes.
 He also bagged three out of 6 Filmfare award nominations for the year 2000, though he couldn’t win it.
 Yet he was given a special award for the compositions of Refugee.

 64. Hai Mera Dil from Josh (2000) – My top pick of the album, the romantic song featuring Aishwaya Rai and Chandrachur Singh was penned by Sameer and sung by Udit Narayan and Alka Yagnik.
 Alka received a Filmfare nomination for its rendering.
 The song has drawn inspirations from Gypsy Kings’ Djobi Djoba and Brian Hyland’s ‘Sealed with a kiss’, though he has made the song his own.

 65. Mere Khayalon Ki Mallika from Josh (2000) – This solo track sung by Abhijeet is one of the finest songs of his career.
-The song featuring Aishwaya Rai and Chandrachur Singh was penned by Sameer and Nitin Raikwar.
+The song featuring Aishwaya Rai and Chandrachur Singh was penned by Sameer, who penned all its soft tracks while the peppy numbers were penned by Nitin Raikwar.

 66. Haare Haare from Josh (2000) – The movie included three songs featuring Aishwaya Rai and Chandrachur Singh, but filmed in different moods.
-This sad song was sung by Udit Narayan and Alka Yagnik, and lyrics written by Sameer & Nitin Raikwar.
-Vangelis’ ‘Conquest of paradise’ believes to be the inspiration of this song.
-The album also included the song, Apun Bola, the first time when Shah Rukh Khan played the role of a playback singer too.
+This sad song was sung by Udit Narayan and Alka Yagnik, and lyrics written by Sameer.
+Anu Malik definitely took inspirations from Vangelis’ ‘Conquest of paradise’.
+The album also included the song, Apun Bola, the first time when Shah Rukh Khan played the role of a playback singer.

 67. Tu Hawa Hai from Fiza (2000) – This soft romantic track sung by Sonu Nigam and Alka Yagnik was filmed on Karishma Kapoor and Bikram Saluja.
 Sonu Nigam earned a Filmfare nomination for best playback singer (male) while Anu Malik also earned a nomination for its music.
 It was year 2000 which began the successful collaboration of Sonu Nigam and Alka Yagnik for romantic duets, which continued for a few more years, and Anu Malik also played a magnificent role in it.
 Gulzar penned the lyrics for this particular song.